 Disadvantages

 Not all projects, people, or work environments are suited to a results-based paradigm.
-Results-based management can leave some people feeling unsupported and can lead to a sense of isolation or siloing as people work more independently of one another.
+Results-based management can leave some people feeling unsupported or feel like they’re lacking clear direction.
+This can lead to a sense of isolation or siloing as people work more independently.

 2. Democratic Management Style